 Women Taking the Lead

-Get to Know Our Women Leaders in Seattle Southside
+Women Making an Impact in Seattle Southside

 Sandra Largaespada: Food Innovation Network